The Texts

 It defines the architecture of the system and establishes the principles that govern how the work operates across practice, archive, exhibition, and digital instantiation.

-Rather than functioning as an artist statement, it operates as a constitutional text — articulating the internal logic of Ezra and the conditions through which experience, objects, places, and documentation are held long enough for meaning to become legible.
+Rather than functioning as an artist statement, it operates as a constitutional text—articulating the internal logic of Ezra and the conditions through which experience is held long enough for meaning to become legible.

 The Companion Manual